Altus Unification War

 As evidence to some of these early battles, we find a more conventional graveyard in the middle of the Capital Outskirts.
 Nearby, opposite side of Leyndell’s outer wall, is another such boneyard giving rise to Those Who Live in Death.
 These skeletons all wield war glaives save for one, an executioner using a long-handled axe more resembling a hatchet — the concave curve to the blade perfectly suited to the roundness of the human torso it was used to bisect.
 According to the description of this “torso-cutter great hatchet”, (断胴の大鉈) the executions primarily concerned remnants of a defeated army.
 From this, we can infer that the dead in these random graveyards are combatants either slain in battle or systematically killed after being captured and presumably interrogated.
 And most likely, these battles were between the forces of Leyndell and the Farum colonies, before the royal capital erected its ramparts clearly delineating its territory.

 The nomadic merchant in the region sells the Tree Surcoat not belonging to a specific army but nonetheless depicting the Erdtree.
 Based on the description, this specific design was beloved in the Lands Between at least once upon a time.
-In other words, the nonstandard crest was probably used by soldiers in an earlier era, lasting until the Erdtree kingdom grew to dominate the entire continent if not longer.
+In other words, the nonstandard crest was probably used by soldiers in an earlier era, lasting until the Erdtree kingdom grew to dominate the entire continent if not longer; that might explains its blue color, matching Godfrey’s cloak.
 The merchant also possesses the Red Crest Heater Shield in his inventory, notable for the crest representing red wings emblazoned on its face.
 This is highly evocative of the wings Ordovis knights can manifest via their aspects of the Crucible incantations.
 That indicates that the shield’s previous owner was affiliated with the knights mastering reddish gold, meaning a member of Godfrey’s army.
 Taken together, the merchant has collected some of the legacy of Godfrey’s war in this central region of Altus.

 In that case, we can see how these battles extended to the northern ridge of the plateau.
 From the glaive and executioner skeleton graveyard, we can come across another such burial ground along the cliff just around a corner, with a coffin cemetery in the fields a little farther down the slopes.
 Following this path inevitably leads us to the Highway Lookout Tower now in ruins, proof of the dragon worshiping garrisons’ defeat.
 The fighting may have extended as far as the Bridge of Iniquity given that both Dominula and the Writheblood Ruins keep their own graveyards; admittedly, it is possible that these simply buried civilians in the postwar era.
 Whatever the specifics, the north was ultimately subjugated.
 The grain village had probably been a priority for the barbarians hoping to feed their burgeoning city.
 The area’s relative isolation with only a small fortification keeping watch left it an easy target for the neighboring kingdom.
 Even without the guidance of grace, it was a natural first choice.
 And once Godfrey captured the land, his army could muster the supply lines to campaign down west.